Perform each division. See Examples 9 and 10. (q2+4q-32)/(q-4)

 1

-Divide the first term of the dividend \( q^2 \) by the first term of the divisor \( q \) to get the first term of the quotient, which is \( q \).
+Divide the leading term of the numerator \(q^2\) by the leading term of the denominator \(q\) to get the first term of the quotient: \(q\).

-Multiply the entire divisor \( q - 4 \) by this first term of the quotient \( q \) and subtract the result from the dividend.
+Multiply the entire divisor \(q - 4\) by this term \(q\) and subtract the result from the original polynomial to find the new remainder.

-Repeat the process with the new polynomial obtained after subtraction until the degree of the remainder is less than the degree of the divisor.
+Repeat the process with the new remainder: divide the leading term of the remainder by \(q\), multiply the divisor by this term, subtract again, and continue until the degree of the remainder is less than the degree of the divisor.

 Verified video answer for a similar problem: